Chinese In The Richmond: Alfred John Young and Connie Young Yu

 “When Dad was overseas, my mother opened up a Chinese gift shop in Whittier,” Al said.
 “We were the only Chinese people in Whittier.
 At the time it was an ‘in’ thing to have something Chinese.
 All the rich people felt that if they owned something from the Orient, that was cool.
 So she picked up on that, very astute, and she made a very good living.
 I’ll give you an example: she opened her first store; it did okay.
 But when she moved to a street that was more populated, her store took off.
 For her grand opening, she brought in 430 pairs of chopsticks to give to people as souvenirs, and she ran out within an hour.
 And Whittier was a very small town.
 Just to give you an idea of how astute a business woman she was.”

-article from 2003 described these as “among the first elegant Chinese restaurants to cater to Westerners in the Bay Area.
-Trained as engineers, the pair introduced such touches as a lazy Susan for restaurant tables and perfumed wash cloths.5
+article from 2003 described these as “among the first elegant Chinese restaurants to cater to Westerners in the Bay Area.”6

-” Kan’s was a favorite of celebrities like Kim Novak, Danny Kaye and Jimmy Stewart and also appeared frequently in Herb Caen’s legendary column in the San Francisco Chronicle
+Kan’s was a favorite of celebrities like Kim Novak, Danny Kaye, and Jimmy Stewart, and also appeared frequently in Herb Caen’s legendary column in the Chronicle

 Moving to the Richmond